 These headphones are for people looking to stick within a budget of $50 to $60.
 While inexpensive, their design offers a rich mix of sound.
 Their drivers are also 50 mm which ensures comfortable audio for at least 2 hours.
 Perhaps the most intriguing aspect of these headphones is that there is no logo anywhere.
 This feature might work to a few people’s recommendations.
 Some say that the padding near the head is too bulky.

 - The cables that come with the headphones are detachable

 - Strong padding that ensures you can wear the headphones for at least 3 hours

 - Inexpensive and budget-friendly

-- The design is not optimal to the latest trends
+- The design is not optimal for the latest trends

 Video professionals who are traveling and love to work while abroad can use these headphones.
 Edifier H840 is very travel-friendly with its compact foldable nature.
 They also have a modern headband that fits excellently on the head without too much padding to make it look bulky.